Paul Schäfer: Investigation and flight from Chile

-Arrest and death, 2005–2010
+Arrest and trials

-In March 2005, Schäfer was found nearly eight years after his disappearance, hiding in a townhouse in an expensive gated community known as Las Acacias, 40 km from Buenos Aires, Argentina.
-Following two days of negotiations between Chilean and Argentine authorities, Schäfer was extradited to Chile to face a court hearing.
-There, he was charged with being involved in the 1976 disappearance of the political activist Juan Maino.

-In July 2005, police unearthed Schäfer’s buried military weaponry, much of it World War II vintage, including grenades and machine guns that were produced by the colony.
+In March 2005, Schäfer was found in Argentina nearly eight years after his flight from Chile, hiding in a gated community in the city of Tortuguitas, near Buenos Aires.
+After two days of negotiations between Chilean and Argentine authorities, Schäfer was extradited to Chile to face a court hearing.
+He was subsequently investigated for alleged involvement in the 1976 disappearance of political activist Juan Maino.
+In July 2005, police uncovered Schäfer's buried cache of military weapons, much of it dating from World War II but also including automatic weapons and grenades produced in the colony's own facilities.

-On 24 May 2006, Schäfer was sentenced to 20 years in jail for sexually abusing 25 children and was ordered to pay 770 million pesos (approximately US$1.5 million) to 11 minors whose representatives had filed claims against Schäfer.
-Schäfer was found guilty of 20 counts of dishonest abuses and five counts of child rape, all committed between 1993 and 1997.
+On 24 May 2006, Schäfer was sentenced to 20 years' imprisonment for 20 counts of indecent assault and 5 counts of forced sodomy committed on 25 minors at Colonia Dignidad between 1993 and 1997.
+He was also ordered to pay 770 million pesos (approximately US$1.5 million) in civil damages to 11 victims whose representatives had filed claims against Schäfer.

-On 24 April 2010, Schäfer died aged 88 years at the Santiago de Chile's Ex-Penitentiary's Hospital due to heart failure.
-It was later revealed that he was suffering from a severe cardiac illness.
+From 2006 to 2008, Schäfer was convicted of a series of other crimes in three further trials, adding to his prison sentence.
+The additional convictions included: